-FMP ID Name Description Cost 113000062 City of Nixon Wastewater System Flood Improvements The project includes a new generator and SCADA system improvements at the city's WWTP and Water Well 6 and alleviates inundation at the WWTP and 8th lift stations. \$3,949,000 113000063 City of San Marcos Emergency Generators Purchase and installation of generators for temporary sheltering efforts in all public facilities capable of housing citizens. \$58,000 113000064 Victoria County Emergency Generators Install emergency generators at critical facilities. \$551,000 113000065 City of Seguin Regional Detention Southwest of Seguin City Limits Project Proposed regional detention project on Mays Creek. \$2,015,000 113000066 City of Seguin Culvert Improvements at Guadalupe River Drive Project Proposed project to add two additional 10 ft. by 10 ft. reinforced concrete box culverts on either side of the existing two-10ft. by 10ft. box culverts at Guadalupe River Dr. \$594,000 113000067 City of Victoria Channel and Bridge Modifications on State Highway 87 Project Proposed channel and bridge modification project.
-The design modification consists of adding two additional piers to the right and left overbanks of the bridge. \$8,350,000 113000068 City of Victoria Detention Structure Located Upstream of State Highway 87 Project The proposed detention structure is located upstream of State Highway 87.
-The detention basin has a proposed height of 11ft from crest to inlet structure, a capacity of 3700 ac-ft, and three culvert outlet structures. \$58,395,000
+FMP ID Name Description Cost 113000061 City of Buda- Lifschutz Headwaters Voluntary Buyout Voluntary, targeted buyouts for one or more affected properties.
+(November 11, 2016 Preliminary Engineering Report) \$565,000 113000062 City of Nixon- Wastewater System Flood Improvements The WWTP lift station and 8th Avenue lift station have experienced inundation and caused overflows due to stormwater inflow into the wastewater system.
+Also need a new generator and SCADA System Improvements at the City's WWTP, Water Well 6/Water Pl. \$3,949,000 113000063 City of San Marcos- Emergency Generators Purchase and installation of generators for temporary sheltering efforts in all public facilities capable of housing citizens. \$58,000 113000064 Victoria County- Emergency Generators Install emergency generators at critical facilities. \$551,000 113000065 City of Seguin Regional Detention Southwest of Seguin City Limits Project Proposed regional detention project on Mays Creek. \$2,015,000 113000066 City of Seguin - Culvert Improve- ments at Guadalupe River Drive Project Proposed project to add two additional 10- foot-by-10 foot reinforced concrete box culverts on either side of the existing two- 10-foot-by-10 foot box culverts at Guadalupe River Dr. \$594,000 113000067 City of Victoria Channel and Bridge Modifications on State Highway 87 Project Proposed channel and bridge modification project.
+The design modification consists of adding two additional piers to the right and left overbanks of the bridge. \$8,350,000 113000068 City of Victoria Detention Structure Located Upstream of SH 87 Project Proposed detention structure located upstream of SH 87.
+The detention basin has a proposed height of 11 feet from crest to inlet structure.
+The dam has a proposed capacity of 3700 acre-feet. \$58,395,000